PPFilip/btc-Revisited/README.md

 Compare 2 investment strategies over a longer period of time

+## Reading

+These articles are published on [shitcoin.ninja](https://shitcoin.ninja) , but you can read them [directly from project directory](https://github.com/PPFilip/btc-Revisited/blob/main/out/) - just select a .md notebook of interest and open it.

 ## Building output

 If you want to build files yourself, I suggest you use